Adembc/lazyssh/README.md

 | q | Quit |

 Tip: The hint bar at the top of the list shows the most useful shortcuts.

 ---

+## 🤝 Contributing

+Contributions are welcome!

+- If you spot a bug or have a feature request, please [open an issue](https://github.com/adembc/lazyssh/issues).
+- If you'd like to contribute, fork the repo and submit a pull request ❤️.

+We love seeing the community make Lazyssh better 🚀

+---

+## ⭐ Support

+If you find Lazyssh useful, please consider giving the repo a **star** ⭐️ and join [stargazers](https://github.com/adembc/lazyssh/stargazers).

+☕ You can also support me by [buying me a coffee](https://www.buymeacoffee.com/adembc) ❤️

+---